Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/projects/Research Study Proposal/Research Study Proposal.md

 ## Importantce of the Study

 The results of this study would be beneficial to XBXB, considering the increasing concern of service quality in Western countries and among the younger generations.
 The findings of this study could reveal the value and importance of service in the restaurant industry and provide a strategic direction for XBXB to improve its competitiveness by establishing a unique position in the highly homogeneous and saturated hot pot industry.
 Additionally, the findings could potentially suggest a viable path for XBXB to expand to the U.S. market successfully.

 The risk associated with implementing this study is minimal.
 XBXB is already familiar with the customer’s reaction to its current on-demand service.
 On the other hand, implementing the active service model, for its higher service quality, would only potentially increase the customers’ satisfaction and XBXB brand image with minimal potential adverse effects on both.

 In addition, this study should be conducted because there is no previous research studying the effect of on-demand service and active service on a restaurant’s profit that could be referenced to.
 While there are costs associated with implementing this study, the potential short-term and long-term benefits resulting from this study would outweigh its costs.

 ## Literature Review

 ### XBXB Hot Pot Background

 XBXB is the flagship chain restaurant brand of the listed company XBXB Catering Management (China) Holdings Co., Ltd., which was established in 1998.
 The business model of XBXB is simple, standard, and expandable.
-Different from traditional hot pot, XBXB provides a one-person, one-pot dining mode.
-It adopts a U-shaped bar table layout (as shown in Figure 1), which brings higher seating density and space flexibility, and all its restaurants adopt standardized design and decoration ([Chang, 2015](https://digital.hbs.edu/platform-rctom/submission/xiabu-xiabu-unique-hot-pot-chain/ )).
-Because of these characteristics, XBXB is particularly welcomed among post-95 consumers.
+Different from traditional hot pot, XBXB provides a one-person, one-pot dining experience.
+It adopts a U-shaped bar table layout (as shown in Figure 1), which brings higher seating density and space flexibility, and all its restaurants adopt standardized interior design, menu, and operation procedures ([Chang, 2015](https://digital.hbs.edu/platform-rctom/submission/xiabu-xiabu-unique-hot-pot-chain/ )).
 By the end of 2020, XBXB has opened more than 1,000 directly-operated restaurants in 22 provinces in China, serving more than 100 million customers, and has become one of China's top ten hot pot brands.
-However, according to news reports, XBXB shut down nearly 200 of its restaurants due to the pandemic and market impact in 2021  ([Chinanews, 2021](http://www.chinanews.com/cj/2021/08-26/9551768.shtml )).
-The parent company of XBXB indicated in the 2021 mid-year report that as consumers' living standards improve, cost-effective food and beverage services can no longer meet their needs ([Xiabu, 2021](https://www.xiabu.com/)).
-Correspondingly, XBXB’s next year's strategic plan is to reposition the brand by improving overall quality and customer satisfaction ([Xiabu, 2021](https://www.xiabu.com/)).
+However, XBXB shut down nearly 200 of its restaurants due to the pandemic and market impact in 2021  ([Chinanews, 2021](http://www.chinanews.com/cj/2021/08-26/9551768.shtml )).
+The XBXB's parent company indicated in the 2021 mid-year report that as consumers' living standards improve, cost-effective food and beverage services can no longer meet their needs ([Xiabu, 2021](https://www.xiabu.com/)).
+Correspondingly, XBXB’s strategic plan for 2022 involves reposition the brand by improving overall quality and customer satisfaction ([Xiabu, 2021](https://www.xiabu.com/)).
 According to the 2021 semi-annual report of XBXB, the average cost per employee is 61601.4 RMB per year.

 ![Figure 1: *The layout of a XBXB restaurant*](https://drive.google.com/uc?export=view&id=1OsZIpGsv-cEYLbbiyqkmXwHseLT-D2b3)